svenbolte/foldergallery/README.md

-# Folder Gallery, FGSlider, Folder documentlist, csv table display, ics icalendar display shortcodes
+### Folder Gallery, Slider, documentlist, csv from file/url table, RSSDisplay, RSStoPosts, Adventcalendar ###

 This plugin generates file listings, picture galleries and Sliders from a folder using three types of shortcodes.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).